Offline Equilibrium Finding: Algorithms for Offline Equilibrium Finding

 \subsection{Environment Model}

-The ultimate goal of OEF is to learn the approximate NE based on the offline dataset.
-However, if we directly use the data to compute the NE strategy, we may not be able to evaluate the game states not included in the dataset.
-One possibility to deal with this issue is to train an intermediate environment model using the offline dataset to capture the game structure which is necessary for computing the equilibrium.
-In other words, the purpose of the trained environment model is to learn the dynamics of the game environment and output the next game state information based on the current game state and action.
-Since deep neural networks have powerful generalization abilities, the neural network model may provide approximate results for game states not sufficiently captured in the data.
-Therefore, the environment model can offer enough game information for computing the NE.
+There are many model-based algorithms for offline single-agent RL.
+However, they cannot be directly applied to games for equilibrium findings.
+The main reason is their inherent reliance on the existence of no strategic opponents in the environment.
+It means that if we use these algorithms in the OEF setting, for any given opponent strategy, we would need to train a model for the player to compute the best response strategy.
+This process would be very time-consuming and highly computationally demanding.
+To sidestep this issue, we train an environment model for all players instead of using the single-agent model-based algorithm for every player.
+The trained environment model can capture the game information which is necessary for evaluating any action tuple.
+In this way, only one environment model needs to be trained and all players can share this environment model to compute the equilibrium strategy.

+Then we move to introduce how to train an environment model based on an OEF dataset.
+The deep neural network is adopted as the environment model due to its powerful generalization abilities.
 Figure \ref{fig:mb_model} shows the structure of the environment model.
-The environment model $E$ parameterized by $\theta_e$ takes the game state $s_t$ and action $a$ as inputs and outputs the next game state $s_{t+1}$, rewards $r_{t+1}$, and other information such as the next legal action set and whether the game ends.
-We use stochastic gradient descent (SGD) optimizer to perform parameter updates when training the environment model.
-We may employ any loss function that satisfies the conditions of Bregman divergence \cite{banerjee2005clustering}, such as mean squared error loss as below:
+The environment model $E$ parameterized by $\theta_e$ takes the game state $s_t$ and action $a$ of the player, who played at the state $s_t$, as inputs and outputs the next game state $s_{t+1}$, the rewards $r_{t+1}$ of all players, and other information such as the next legal action set and whether the game ends.
+To deal with the chance player in the game, we predict whether the next state is a chance node or not, and if the next state is a chance node, then we sample an action according to the predicted legal action set to play.
+We take the stochastic gradient descent (SGD) as the optimizer to perform parameter updates.
+Any loss function that satisfies the conditions of Bregman divergence \citep{banerjee2005clustering} can be employed.
+We use the mean squared error loss which can be defined below.
+Finally, we train the environment model by performing mini-batch SGD iterations.